mmbman/Katagiri/annotated-fukanzazengi.md

 The text annotated here is the [Sōtōshū translation of *Fukanzazengi* (external link)](https://www.sotozen.com/eng/zazen/advice/fukanzanzeng.html), which is used by many English-speaking Zen centers.
 Alternative translations by Katagiri Roshi are provided where they are available.

-(No single English translation of *Fukanzazengi* should be taken as authoritative.
+English translations of *Fukanzazengi* vary widely, and no single translation should be taken as authoritative.
 For a comparison of six English translations of *Fukanzazengi*, see [“Fukanzazengi: 6 translations” (external link)](https://zendogen.es/textos-zen-pdf/Fukanzazengi-6-translations.pdf).
-Or if that’s not enough, see the [twenty translations organized by Fábio Rodrigues](https://artecontemplativa.com/wp-content/uploads/2021/05/Fukan-Zazengi-Eihei-Dogen-20-translations-Fabio-Rodrigues.pdf).
-Or finally, check out [the translation at Confluence Zen Center](https://www.confluencezen.org/fukanzazengi/).)
+If six isn’t enough, see the [twenty translations organized by Fábio Rodrigues](https://artecontemplativa.com/wp-content/uploads/2021/05/Fukan-Zazengi-Eihei-Dogen-20-translations-Fabio-Rodrigues.pdf).
+Beyond that, compare [the translation at Confluence Zen Center](https://www.confluencezen.org/fukanzazengi/).

-This is very much a work in progress.
+This document is very much a work in progress.
 I will update this page as I transcribe talks and find additional references.

 ---